bernardo-heberle/DCNL_NANOPORE_PIPELINE/README.md

 ### 5) Set NXF_SINGULARITY_CACHEDIR environment variable to your desired directory:

+#### Substitute `/<your>/<desired>/<path>/` in the codeblock below for the path to the directory you would like to store your singularity images in.
+Make sure the directory exists before executing the pipeline.

 ```
 echo "" >> ~/.bash_profile && echo 'NXF_SINGULARITY_CACHEDIR="/<your>/<desired>/<path>/"' >> ~/.bash_profile && echo 'export NXF_SINGULARITY_CACHEDIR' >> ~/.bash_profile && . ~/.bash_profile
 ```